 |Height||252mm||246mm||23mm (top and bottom)|

-If you choose to publish your book on CompletelyNovel you will be reminded how your document should be set up to ensure that your book will be completely ‘print-ready’ at the end of the process.
-You will be able to preview your book online and order a print-on-demand proof copy to make sure it has turned out as you want it (handy to check before other people start buying it).
+If you choose to publish your book on CompletelyNovel you will be reminded how to set up your document to ensure that your book will be completely ‘print-ready’ at the end of the process.
+You will be able to preview your book online and order a beautiful proof copy to make sure it has turned out as you want it (handy to check before other people start buying it).

-The font and text size need to be consistent and clear.
-A decorative and unusual font may look great, but it’s usually not a good choice for the entire text of a book as it is harder to read than plainer, traditional fonts.
-It is generally accepted that serif typefaces are easier to read for a long period of time than sans-serif fonts (a serif is the little projection at the start and end of the letter).
+Your font and text size need to be consistent and clear.
+A decorative and unusual font may look great in a title, but it’s usually not a good choice for the entire text, as it’s harder to read than plainer, traditional fonts.
+It’s generally accepted that serif typefaces are easier to read for a long period of time than sans-serif fonts (a serif is the little projection at the start and end of the letter).
 Good serif typefaces to use for legibility and readability are Baskerville, Caslon and Century Schoolbook.
 These should be available if you are using Word.

 If your book is being viewed totally on screen, and not printed, then some argue that a sans-serif is better rendered on screen.
 Good sans-serifs are Verdana, Optima and Arial.